Binance Market Update (2022-07-01)

 Binance

-The global cryptocurrency market cap now stands at $0.88T, up by 1.90% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.87T, up by 0.79% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include UFT, PLA, and POLY, up by 58%, 37%, and 23%, respectively.
+Market outperformers include BURGER, KP3R, and PLA, up by 41%, 24%, and 21%, respectively.

 Top stories of the day: